CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-web-application-server.md

    * Cortex Innovation 2022.6 - Web App Server Install Scripts.zip

 1. Extract the `Cortex Innovation 2022.6 - Web App Server Install Scripts.zip` zip file to a folder with the same name.
-1. Extract the `Cortex Innovation 2022.6 - Gateway.zip` zip file to a folder with the same name.

 ## Install Prerequisites